 The Clinical and Translational Science (CTS) Graduate Program was the first MS/PhD program in clinical research in a biomedical graduate school and an academic medical center in the nation.

-The CTS Graduate Program offers PhD and Master’s degrees, and Certificates.
-All courses are open for university credit to non-degree students who want to develop their research skills.
+The CTS Graduate Program offers Master’s and PhD degrees and Certificates, and opens courses to non-degree students who want to develop their research skills.
+All CTS Programs are intended

 Who is eligible?